 Thousands of dollars and countless hours have gone into creating this collection.

 Why are they so inexpensive?

 The participating playwrights are sharing their work on Drama Notebook to benefit teachers who cannot afford to pay royalties for performances in informal settings.
-Some playwrights hope to gain exposure and to get production credits.
-Some authors have written scripts for their own students and wish to share them with other teachers.
+This is why it is very important to write to the playwrights and acknowledge their hard work!

 Have you written a script that you’d like to share?